timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

     ORDER BY time;
     ```

+1. Select a stock from the dashboard variable.
+Adjust the time range of
+    your dashboard if desired.

-2. The returned data look like this:
+1. The returned data looks like this:

     ```bash
     time                         |price   |